dev-sre-21/packer-centos-kvm-k8s/README.md

 <img src="https://github.com/dev-sre-21/packer-centos-kvm-k8s/blob/master/media/packer_wait_ssh.png?raw=true" width="600" height="300">

+>Please note the line: **qemu: vnc://127.0.0.1:5959**

 ## Launch your KVM guests

 So, to create the KVM guest we need to add this paths to the command line composition as follows:

 >Plese note: check if you have enough space

+So, you can use a VNC cliente and check what is going on during the virtual machine installation.

 ```sh
 df -h . | tail -1 | awk '{print $4}'